Banking Predictions for 2021: New Branches, Travel Comes Back, Overcrowded Market

 Revamped branch-banking landscape

-Customers return to bank branches that likely underwent some type of renovation and there doesn’t appear to be any major complaints.
+Customers return to bank branches that likely underwent some type of renovation and there don’t appear to be any major complaints.

 Consumers have become very good at handling their finances through digital banking or, if needed, ATM banking -- realizing that they don’t really need to step inside to speak to a teller or banker.
 (It’s possible that the forced adoption of digital banking channels carried forth well as the world opens back up slowly.)